peterhaefliger/hugo/content/blog/from-lithuania-with-love-part-2.md

 I do not usually go to places like this.
 But that's the beauty of travelling, isn't it: doing things which you would not usually do, taking in new sights, sounds, smells and tastes, expanding your horizon.

 I usually like it simpler.
 Food that can be enjoyed without the composer's explanation.
-I therefore loved the follwing two of the country's specialties:
+I therefore loved the following two of the country's specialties:

 Cepelinai, a kind of potato dumplings: